MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-console.md

     ```

-1. Then, add a new  `program` class, as follows:
+1. Then, add a new  `Program` class, as follows:

     ```csharp
     class Program